godotengine/godot-docs/classes/class_cameraattributes.rst

 If ``true``, enables the tonemapping auto exposure mode of the scene renderer.
 If ``true``, the renderer will automatically determine the exposure setting to adapt to the scene's illumination and the observed light.

+\ **Note:** Auto-exposure is only supported in the Forward+ rendering method, not Mobile or Compatibility.

 .. rst-class:: classref-item-separator

 ----